 As a result of the recycling of PCB-containing carbonless copy paper, area mill operations discharged PCBs in waste streams, contaminating sediment in the Lower Fox River.
 The Lower Fox River is the largest source of PCBs to Lake Michigan in the basin.
 From 1957 to 1971, about 250,000 pounds of PCBs were released, contaminating 11 million tons of sediment.
 It is estimated that some 160,000 pounds of PCBs have already left the Fox River and entered Green Bay and Lake Michigan.
 On average, 300 to 500 additional pounds are flushed from the Lower Fox sediment each year.
 Floods would flush additional thousands of pounds into Green Bay.
 Once PCBs are released into the bay and Lake Michigan, they are extremely difficult, if not impossible, to recover.

-EPA also completed a status review of the site’s cleanup so far.
+Last year, EPA completed a status review of the site’s cleanup so far.
 This type of review is required at least every five years where the cleanup is complete--or ongoing--but hazardous waste remains managed on-site.
 These reviews are done to ensure that the cleanup continues to protect people and the environment.

 The review included: